Sallie Krawcheck

-Sallie L. Krawcheck (born November 28, 1964) is the former head of Bank of America's Global Wealth and Investment Management division and is currently the CEO and co-founder of Ellevest, a digital financial advisor for women launched in 2016.
+Sallie L. Krawcheck (born November 28, 1964) is an American business executive who is the founder and former CEO of Ellevest, an investing platform for women launched in 2016.
+She was previously head of Bank of America's Global Wealth and Investment Management division.
 She has been called "the most powerful woman on Wall Street."

 Early life and education

-Krawcheck grew up in Charleston, South Carolina.
+Born in New Orleans, Louisiana, to former South Carolina House of Representative Leonard Krawcheck, Sallie grew up in Charleston, South Carolina.
 She has described her childhood as "half Jewish, half WASP-y".
 She attended the Porter-Gaud School.
 While in high school, she participated on the school's track and field team.
 In 1983, as a high school senior, she was honored as a South Carolina Presidential Scholar.

 She received a Morehead Scholarship to the University of North Carolina at Chapel Hill, and graduated with a degree in journalism.

 In 1992, she obtained an MBA from Columbia Business School.

 Career

 Sanford C. Bernstein

-Krawcheck started her business career as equity analyst covering the Wall Street firms, rising to become director of research and then chairman and CEO of sell-side research firm Sanford C. Bernstein & Co.
+Krawcheck started her career as equity analyst covering Wall Street firms, rising to become director of research and then chairman and CEO of sell-side research firm Sanford C. Bernstein & Co.
 She had a reputation for impartial advice and her decision to take Bernstein out of the lucrative, but conflicted underwriting business, caused Fortune to dub her "The Last Honest Analyst."
 Citigroup sought her out to deal with criticisms over conflicts of interest within its wealth management and research business after charges were brought against the company by Eliot Spitzer.

 Citigroup

 Krawcheck was named CEO of Citigroup's (then new) Smith Barney unit, for which she was named to Times 2002 list of "Global Influentials" and Fortune's Most Influential Person Under the Age of 40.
 The Smith Barney unit was set up in order to separate Citigroup's investment banking from its stock brokering and research operations, to avoid the appearance of a conflict of interest in those areas.
-Krawcheck was put in charge of 13,000 brokers and analysts of the new retail brokerage unit.
+Krawcheck was put in charge of 13,000 brokers and analysts of the new retail brokerage division.

-In 2004, Krawcheck was appointed Chief Financial Officer for Citigroup Inc.
+In 2004, Krawcheck was appointed chief financial officer for Citigroup.

 In 2007, Krawcheck was named CEO of Citi's wealth management business, which included returning to Smith Barney and adding the Citi Private Bank.
 At the time of her arrival, the Private Bank had been thrown out of Japan for sales practice issues; this, combined with continuing Citi regulatory issues, resulted in financial advisor attrition that was at an all-time high.
 She worked to change the corporate culture for Smith Barney's financial advisors as an early advocate of a fiduciary standard for the brokerage industry.

 Krawcheck left Citi on September 22, 2008, following months of tension with chief executive officer Vikram Pandit due to the fact that Krawcheck argued for Citi to reimburse clients for defective investments distributed by Citi wealth management's brokers and bankers.
 Pandit and other chief officers at Citi disagreed, arguing that Citi had no legal obligation in the matter.